AlonsoCornejo/FakeReviewDetector/README.md

 ## Directory Distribution

-* **Imported Data**: Raw Data on E-Commerce Product Reviews extracted from the Human in the Loop project repository and other internet sources.
+* **Imported Data:**: Raw Data on E-Commerce Product Reviews extracted from the Human in the Loop project repository and other internet sources.
-* **Main**: Includes Python scripts for clean review data processing and analysis.
+* **Main:** Includes Python scripts for clean review data processing and analysis.
 More information in the section below.
 * **Miscellaneous:** Files used as practice for implementations in the Main.
 Others.

 ## Main Directory